0x000NULL/StrideSync/README.md

 ## 🙏 Acknowledgments

-- Inspired by runners who want to track their progress without being tied to the cloud
 - Built with the amazing React Native and Expo ecosystems
+- Inspired by the running community's need for simple, effective tracking tools